-Women seek alcohol treatment between an average of 4 to 5 years earlier than menAugust 9th, 2013 in Addiction /
+Women seek alcohol treatment between an average of 4 to 5 years earlier than menAugust 9, 2013 in Medicine & Health / Addiction

 Epidemiological studies have revealed that historical differences between men and women in substance use – such as lifetime dependence rates, and quantities of alcohol consumed – have narrowed in recent decades.
 However, recent examination of gender differences in drinking patterns and rapidity of disease progression in women, generally referred to as "telescoping," among treatment-seekers is largely lacking.
 Results from a new study of these gender differences in a sample of individuals seeking treatment for a substance use disorder are only partially supportive of gender-contingent telescoping.